qbancoffee/imac_g3_ivad_board_init/README.md

 # J22 Board
 What it does.
-- provides access to the microphonethe speakers
+- provides access to the microphone and the speakers
 - provides access to the power button
 - provides access to the green LED
 - provides access to the amber LED